LucHermitte/mu-template/README.md

 Notes:
  * Not all existing licenses are available, don't hesitate to add your own text into `after/template/license/text/` or to send it to me.
- * Unfortunatelly at this time, licenses snippets require [lh-dev](http://github.com/LucHermitte/lh-dev) is be installed.
+ * Unfortunatelly at this time, licenses snippets require [lh-dev](http://github.com/LucHermitte/lh-dev) to be installed.

 ### Other filetypes